web design terminology definitions

 hdml | handheld device markup language:

-hdml is to handheld devices such as cellphones, pda's, pagers, and blackberrys™ what html is to websites; hdml is the markup language for mobile devices that is focussed more on navigation of web originated content than the presentation and style effected online; our california web services firm provides mobile and handheld media design for new and existing web based presentations
+hdml is to handheld devices such as cellphones, pda's, pagers, and blackberrys™ what html is to websites; hdml is the markup language for mobile devices that is focussed more on navigation of web originated content than the presentation and style effected online; our california web services firm provides mobile, tablet, and handheld media design for new and existing web based presentations

 i